-I have used ohmyzsh for a long time, but it made me realize just how bloated and slow my shell had become.
-I spend most of my time in the terminal and realized I was missing some useful tools and had far too many that are unnecessary.
-This post documents building a replacement terminal environment from scratch with three goals: speed, aesthetics, and usability.
+As developers, we spend significant time in the terminal.
+This post documents building a modern terminal environment from scratch with three goals: speed, aesthetics, and usability.
 The result is a shell that starts in under 100ms, looks clean, can be set up on any new machine in minutes, and includes many handy features.

 A Modular Dotfiles Architecture